Peibl/angular-spring/README.md

-# CRUD with Angular and Spring Boot
+# CRUD with Angular, Spring Boot and MYSQL

 1. Create a project from the spring boot site

-2. create your database and tables on mysql
+2. Create your database and tables on mysql

-3. create data scource application.properties
+3. Config data source in application.properties file

-4. create model by JEE
+4. Create models by JEE

-5. create repository
+5. Create repository

-6. create restController
+6. Create restController

-7. create Angular project
+7. Create Angular project